repo-ctrl/org-git-report-action/README.md

           name: git-events-reports
           path: git-events-report.csv
  ```

- 4. Go to the Actions tab and select the "Git events audit log" job and run the workflow.
-Enter the required org name in the input box.
+### Downloading the Audit Logs:

- 5. The CSV report will be made available for download after the job successfully completes it's execution as git-events-reports.csv
+The CSV report will be made available for download after the job successfully completes it's execution.

-**Note:** The user whose token is used with this workflow will need to be an Organization Admin.